wellatleastitried/SecurityPlus/README.md

 Input validation is *vital* to ensure the memory safety of applications.
 ## Indicators for Application Attacks
 ### Code Injection
-Input validatoin and sanitization are vital in applications.
+Input validation and sanitization are vital in applications.
 Weak handling of inputs can lead to:
   - SQL Injection
   - DLL Injection
   - LDAP Injection